LandSandBoat/lsb-wiki/Miscellaneous-Server.md

 py -3 -m pip install pymysql
 py -3 -m pip install sqlalchemy
 ```
-Double click on \pydarkstar\makebin.py to create base files then open \pydarkstar\bin\config.yaml with a text editor (default options are listed below, you can edit them at your convenience):
+Double click on `\pydarkstar\makebin.py` to create base files then open `\pydarkstar\bin\config.yaml` with a text editor (default options are listed below, you can edit them at your convenience):
 ```
 name: Zissou (will be the name of the bot displayed in the AH lists, buying and selling items)
-database: dspdb (change it accordingly to your database's name)
+database: xidb (change it accordingly to your database's name)
 password: root (replace with your MariaDB password)
 restock: 3600 (seconds between each automatic restock)
 tick: 30 (seconds between each purchase will be made by the bot)